-- 1. Product Type

-- 2. Product Units

-- 3. EPA Product Number (Optional)
+- 1. Product Type - 2.
+Product Units - EPA Product Number (Optional)Check box if product is a Restricted Use Pesticide - 4.
+Manufacturer name if applicable.Manufacturer name can be added to the drop-down menu by pressing

 Created product should appear under the Application heading located on the Product tab of the Configuration Setup screen.